 - Although it looks realistic, the sound is more toy-like

 - Requires tuning

 - Not compatible with apps or tech-based learning programs

 - Piano has a strong odor when first unpacked and assembled

 This is one of the best toddler pianos that will really catch your child’s attention and encourage play.
 Your toddler will get to use the 37 keys and practice finger and hand technique.
 They’ll also have the option to work with a little sound studio.

-In addition to the different instrument sounds, your toddler will also be able to choose different rhythm types to play to.
+In addition to the different musical instrument sounds, your toddler will also be able to choose different rhythm types to play along with.
 Their understanding of music will grow as they experiment with rhythm types.
 Eight different rhythms include slow rock, blues, and disco.